 A vision is the future of the company that the organization desires to achieve over a certain period, generally in a time frame of five to ten years.
 It describes the meaning and the purpose of the organization to its employees and the stakeholders.
 It is the destination for the organization designed to express the fundamental reason for the organization’s existence.

-Reasons why employees do not trust the company’s vision
+Reasons why employees do not trust the vision of the company

 Edelman published a survey report titled “Trust Barometer” (a survey of 33000 people in 28 countries) where it has been found that one in three people do not trust their employer.
-This report shows a catastrophic scenario in the work environment where the employees are losing trust in their employers, CEOs, and higher-level executives.
-In a low-trust work environment, people become unreliable, inadequate, disloyal, inconsistent, and uncommunicative that can create a highly stressful and undesirable work environment for all.
+This report shows a catastrophic scenario in the workplace where the employees lose trust in their employers, CEOs, and higher-level executives.
+In a low-trust work environment, people become unreliable, inadequate, disloyal, inconsistent, and uncommunicative, creating a highly stressful and undesirable work environment for all.
 Let’s have a look at the reasons why people do not trust the company’s vision –

 1. Lack of communication